Infuse supports a wide variety of subtitle formats. Subtitles can be local, embedded, or downloaded on the fly from

 Step 1: While playing a video tap the small gear button in the upper right-hand corner (iOS) or swipe down (tvOS) and navigate to the subtitles options panel.
-Any available subtitles will be listed here, and can be selected or have their appearance adjusted.
+All available subtitles will be listed here, and can be selected or have their appearance adjusted.

 Step 2: Additional subtitles can be downloaded (for free) from OpenSubtitles.org by tapping the 'Get More...' option.
 Select your language (you'll only have to do this once) and any available subtitles will be listed below.

 Subtitles can also be added from other apps like Dropbox, Google Drive, and Mail.

 Step 1.
 Locate the subttiles in the exporting app, and select the Open In... option to add the video to Infuse.